 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 Bax channel blocker

-Allosteric inhibitor of Bax channel activation.
+Bax channel blocker is a allosteric inhibitor of Bax channel activation.
 Binds inactive Bax at allosteric site and inhibits tBID-mediated Bax activation (IC50 = 3.3 μM).
 Selectively inhibits Bax-dependent apoptosis.
 Potent inhibitor of Bax-mediated mitochondrial cytochrome c release (IC50 = 0.52 μM).

 |Storage||Desiccate at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 The following data is based on the product molecular weight 540.12.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|